 Anne-Sophie will now be working with her mentor for the Young Chef competition, André Jaeger, who served as one of the four judges for the competition in Zurich, to prepare for the grand final in Milan on October 13.
 Out of 20 semi-finalists, only one will earn the title of S.Pellegrino Young Chef 2016.
 She looks forward to representing Swiss gastronomy in Milan and having the opportunity to meet and compete against young chefs from around the world.

-I’ll share an update on this competition in the fall, and I wish Anne-Sophie the best of luck as she pursues this title!
-And, for more information about this competition in Switzerland, you can also check out my article for Newly Swissed.
+For more information about this competition in Switzerland, you can also check out my article for Newly Swissed.